iwonagasidlo/Checklist/README.md

 ## How does it work?
 You need to put a task in the field and click the button on the right side.
 You can add multiple tasks to your to-do list.
 Your added tasks will show up in the list below.
 You can mark them as done or remove from the list.
 Also, you can use the buttons: "Ukryj ukończone" and "Ukończ wszystkie".
 The first one hides tasks that were marked as done and shows them when you click the button again.
-The second one marks all tasks as done. **Enjoy making your list
+The second one marks all tasks as done. ** Enjoy making your list! **
 **

 ## Technologies used in this project: